 It is important to determine how much you need to spend for the most important aspects of the climb.
 Please find below the pertinent fees that were involved in our climb.

-Permit, Processing, and Guide Fees as stated in Part 1
+For Permit, Processing, and Guide Fees, please check Part 1

 - P 70 – bus fare (non-aircon) Cebu South Bus Terminal to Toledo